Incoterms FAS: Free Alongside Ship

 |Applies to:||Sea and inland waterway only|

-The buyer is responsible for loading the freight onto the vessel, local carriage, discharge, import formalities and duties and onward carriage to the final destination.
+The buyer is responsible for loading the freight onto the vessel, as well as handling local carriage, discharge, import formalities and duties and onward carriage to the final destination.

-FAS applies to ocean or inland waterway transport only and is popular with bulk cargo, such as oil or grain.
+FAS only applies to ocean or inland waterway transport.
+It is popular with bulk cargo, such as oil or grain.

 - Goods, commercial invoice and documentation